24 of the best bars in Perth to raise a glass at

 Wines of While is a small natural wine bar, restaurant, and wine store in the CBD.
 The team works with winemakers and farmers who prioritise sustainable land practices, curating a selection of wines primarily from Australia and Europe.
 Grab a coveted alfresco table on the sidewalk and tuck into Mediterranean-style bites such as dhufish, venus clams and chives, and ricotta and spinach rotolo.

-Address: 458 William Street, Perth WA
+Address: 458 William Street, Perth

-Discover the best cafes in Perth.
+Discover the best restaurants with a view in Perth

 Kirsty Petrides is a writer, wine-lover and cheese enthusiast.
 Whether she’s hunting down the best restaurant in Albania, foraging the Marrakech markets for spices or camping in the middle of Patagonian wilderness, she loves to seek out the authentic side of the places she visits, and share that with readers through her writing.